 That is a total of 13 Gold Medals that can be directly attributed to Coach Mario.

 This less consider his assistance to coach Noel George ‘Jojo’ Posadas in helping coach Jhoann Banayag and Mercidita Manipol, who also became SEA Games Champions.

 And working with Coach Ojon Artiaga with Christopher Ulboc in his two SEA Games titles in 2013 and 2015 Steeples.

 A decade later, Castro athletes still hold the records in the 5000, and 10000 Marathon for Men’s and 10,000 Women.

 It’s of interest to note that when Mario was removed as coach by PATAFA.
 Presumably for not attending coaches’ meetings and other reasons.
 That the Philippines now fails to win any medal in Men’s Marathon.

 Under coach Castro a medal every year in the Men’s Marathon from 1997 to 2013 (except 1999 when no Marathon was held).
-In 2015 both Poliquit and Buenavista Did not finish.
+In 2015 both Poliquit nor Buenavista Did not finish.
 And in 2017, Jesson Agravante did not finish.
 We meddled in the 5000 and 10,000, but now we have no entries in these events.
-It’s important to note that our South East Asian rivals’ strength has dropped despite the fact.
+It’s important to note that our South East Asian rivals’ strength has dropped despite this fact.

 LIKE OUR FACEBOOK PAGE